calaldees/blog/optimisations.md

         * > If we aren’t both excited about this conversation, do something differently
         * > recursive curiosity: asking an open-ended question that invites a detailed answer.
 Then, I introspect and try to notice excitement, find the part of their answer I find most interesting, and ask a follow-up open-ended question about it
         * > follow-up once I identify someone cool! (how to stay in contact)
+        * Use the question "why".
+Use humor 25% of the answers.
+Mirror there phrases passionatly (you're paying attention). laugh.
+Be authentic
+    * Explicitly when reading highlight 2 words you thought were advanced and want to use more in your daily life.
+Do this every day

 Other Links/References
 ======================